 - 1 large pork steak (700g)

 - 30g butter

-Trim all fat and membrane from the pork steak.
-With a sharp knife cut it all along the length but not all the way through.
+1. Trim all fat and membrane from the pork steak.
+With a sharp knife cut it along the length but not all the way through.
 Flatten the pork along this cut and then cut again half way between the cut and the edges.
-Put it between two pieces of cling film and bash it with a rolling pin (this both flattens it and makes it more tender.)
+Put it between two pieces of cling film and bash it with a rolling pin to flatten it and make it more tender.

-While it is cooking, peel and cut the other two apples into little dice.
+5. While it's cooking, peel and cut the other two apples into little dice.
 Fry in the butter in a hot pan until they are brown.
 Sprinkle over the flour and stir well into the pan juices.
 Pour on the apple juice and let it all simmer together for a few minutes.

 6. Season and add a little extra water to thin or boil vigorously to thicken, whichever you like.